 College-Level Examination Program (CLEP)

 Each CLEP exam costs $80, payable to CLEP.
-In addition, the OSU-Tulsa Testing Center's administration fee (payable to OSU-Tulsa) is $20 for exams without an essay portion and $35 for exams with essays.
-Examinees must pay the CLEP exam fee by check, cashier’s check, money order or credit card.
-CLEP does not accept cash.
-The OSU-Tulsa administration fee must be paid by cashier’s check, money order, cash or charged to the student’s OSU bursar account.
-Each fee must be paid separately.
-The CLEP examination fee is waived for all eligible military personnel with proper ID; however, military personnel will still be required to pay the administration fee.
+In addition, the OSU-Tulsa Testing Services' administration fee (payable to OSU-Tulsa) is $35.
+The CLEP fee must be paid by credit card on the CLEP website.
+The OSU fee must be paid by cash, credit card, or OSU bursar account on the date of the exam.
+The CLEP examination fee is waived for all eligible military personnel with proper ID; however, military personnel are required to pay the administration fee.

-Examinees may register for the exam when they arrive at the testing center.
 Examinees should make an appointment to make sure that a computer is available on the desired date and time.
-When scheduling an appointment, allow approximately two hours for both registration and the exam itself or four hours for exams with essays.
+When scheduling an appointment, allow approximately two hours for exams without essays or four hours for exams with essays.
 Exams may be scheduled Monday through Friday during Testing Center hours of operation.
 No CLEP exams will be administered during finals week.

-- The primary ID must be a government-issued photo ID.
-The ID must include the examinee's name, signature and a recognizable photograph.
-Examples of a primary ID are a current driver's license, a current state or federal ID card, a current passport, a tribal ID card, a naturalization card or certificate of citizenship.
+Examples of this ID are a current driver's license, a current state or federal ID card, a current passport, a tribal ID card, a naturalization card or certificate of citizenship.

 The College-Level Examination Program (CLEP) is a series of examinations in 33 introductory college subjects that allow individuals to earn college credit for what they already know regardless of how that knowledge was acquired: through advanced course work, independent study, work experience, professional development or extracurricular activities.
 OSU awards credit for successful scores on several CLEP exams.
 View a list of CLEP exams offered for OSU credit, the credit-granting score, and the equivalent courses.